alexives/play-pause-alfred-workflow/README.md

-# Play/Pause web music workflow for Alfred 2
+# Play/Pause web music for Alfred 2
 This is a workflow for alfred 2.
 It's purpose is to look through open chrome tabs and when it finds a songza tab, play or pause the music.
 It does this using an applescript embeded in the info.plist file.

 ## How does it work?